Written by Authentic Florida Guest Blogger/Author Laura Albritton, her latest book is Hidden History of the Florida Keys

 Kayaks pulled ashore on the banks of Indian Key.

 After paddling back to Robbie’s Marina, you may want to head to the Florida Keys History & Discovery Center.
 Here you can view exhibitions such as Legends of the Line – chronicling the extraordinary fishermen and women who became local legends.
 Be sure to look at the Indian Key exhibit, which offers an excellent sense of how people once lived on that tiny 11-acre island in the 19th century.

 The permanent exhibition Legends of the Line at the History & Discovery Center.

 The History & Discovery Center is located within the grounds of the Islander Resort, a family-friendly place to base your Islamorada stay.
-On the ocean side, the Islander boasts a (man-made) beach, restaurant, and large pool, while their townhouses on the bay side are perfectly situated to watch the sunset.
-If you boated to the Keys, you’ll also find convenient dockage at the bayside property.
+On the ocean side, the Islander boasts a (man-made) beach, restaurant, and large pool.
+Their townhouses on the bayside are perfectly situated to watch the sunset.
+If you boat to the Keys, you’ll also find convenient dockage at the bayside property.